nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 In the disassembly above we can see that the destination string is a stack based buffer: `$sp + (0x238+var_110)`.
 Since *sprintf* is used instead of *snprintf*, there is nothing to prevent the function from writing past the buffer boundary.

 ## Exploitation
 Why is this issue so serious?
-Because it gives an unauthenticated attacker can gain control of the Program Counter.
+Because it gives an unauthenticated attacker the ability to control the Program Counter.
 How?
-By allowing the attacker to change the function return address that is stored on the program stack and used to direct execution at the end of the function execution.
+By allowing the attacker to change the function return address that is stored on the program stack which used to direct execution at the end of the function execution.

 As mentioned above the sprintf allows the attacker to write past the buffer boundary.
 On the stack, the buffer occupies 256 bytes: